CodeYourFuture/fundamentals-blockly/exercises/arrays_buttons.md

 ## Arrays and buttons

-One of the most common things we do with an array is  to sloop through all the items, performing a task each time.
+One of the most common things we do with an array is loop through all its items, performing a task each time.
 Sometimes, a loop doesn't do what we need, for example, if we wanted to make the list of fruit appear gradually.

 We'll start with an empty unordered html list (as usual) and a `reveal next fruit` button: